holochain/holochain/docs/specs/src/hwp_1_intro.md

 -   Provenance: An agent's network address is their public key.
-Thus, when interacting with agents it's possible to have deterministic confidence in who one is interacting with because there is no identity layer between network locations subject to attack surface.
-I.e. unlike the web address, you don't need a domain name certificate associated with the domain name to become confident of "who" you are talking to.
+Thus, when interacting with agents it's possible to have deterministic confidence in whom one is interacting with because there is no identity layer between network locations subject to attack surface.
+I.e., unlike a web address, you don't need a domain name certificate associated with the domain name to become confident of "whom" you are talking to.

 -   Signatures: Because provenance is a public key, it's also easy to create self-proving authenticity.
-All messages sent, and all data committed to chains is signed by agents using their public key.
+All messages sent, and all data committed to chains, is signed by agents using their public key.
-  Thus any agent can immediately and with high confidence, verify the authenticity of messages and data.
+  Thus any agent can immediately, and with high confidence, verify the authenticity of messages and data.

 -   Hashes: All data on our DHT is addressed by its hash.
-Thus, when retrieving data it's possible to have deterministic confidence that it hasn't been tampered with by whoever was storing it.
+Thus, when retrieving data it's possible to have deterministic confidence that it hasn't been tampered with by whoever was storing or relaying it.

--   Monotonicity: The system is both structurally and logically, monotonic.
+-   Monotonicity: The system is both structurally and logically monotonic.
 Structurally, local state is append-only and shared state can only grow.
 Data can be marked as deleted, but it is never actually removed from the state history.
 Logically, once a state change has been validated, it should never be able to become invalid.

 -   Common Genesis: The Validation Rules and joining criteria of an application are the first entry in every chain.
-This provides a mechanism for self-proving shared ground rules.
+This provides a mechanism for self-proving, shared ground rules.
 Any agent can examine the chain of any other agent all the way back to the source and thus have high confidence that they have actually committed to play by the same rules.